 A Dataflow is to be seen as representing a session between a client and a service.

 Dataflows traveling between network zones are best located on the same level/canvas as network zones and routers.
-So far, we should have the following on the canvas;
+Select and then press backspace to hide the ServerSystem object from the main canvas.
+Then, we should have the following on the canvas;

 But let’s go back to the Dataflow discussion.
 In the Components library, there is a component called SSH Traffic found under the Traffic directory.
 Adding such a component will add both a Dataflow and a Protocol object, describing the Dataflow protection level, to the model.
 Rename it to Information Request.